Easy Advice is an online writer from the U.K. with over six years of experience writing DIY home-improvement content.

 - Once cool, use a flat-bladed knife to lift one side of the split, squirt a little superglue into the aperture, and quickly glue the vinyl down and back together, wiping any excess glue away carefully.

 - Within 10 minutes this should be good enough to walk on, but I wouldn’t wash it for 24 hours.

 NB: If there is vinyl missing from the split, then a small shaving from a hidden area can be used as a patch and glued into place.
 The skill here is matching the sliver and flattening it completely into the gap, but it is possible with patience.

 Vinyl Floor Tear

-Generally larger than a cut but should be treated in much the same way as a split.
+A tear is generally larger than a cut, but should be treated much in the same way as a split.

 - You can peel back the vinyl in the tear, clean both surfaces and dry thoroughly.

 - Use the iron trick to flatten the vinyl out, make sure the edges meet, and stick it down and together as before.